 In addition to being an actress, Beth has developed numerous film and television projects including a scripted project called Femme Noir with John Riggi (30 Rock) for Oxygen, a reality series called “Comedy Bootcamp” with Brillstein/Grey, a reality show for Disney called “Treehouse.”

-If you ask why she writes, Beth will tell you it’s because she’s greedy and she’ll direct you to the series finale of “Dawson’s Creek” where Dawson tells Katie Holmes: “Writers get to experience life twice.
-The first time when they live it and the second time when they write about it.”
-But it is also because she loves words.
-Soft Skull published her first book “Did I Wake You?
-Haiku For Modern Living”.
+Her first book “Did I Wake You?
+Haiku For Modern Living”, was published to critical acclaim.
 Her column “My Other Car Is A Yoga Mat” ran monthly for two years in LA Yoga and Yoga Chicago.
-Her writing has been included in a number of anthologies including Premiere’s Guide to the Movies, Women’s Lip, The Comedy Bible, She’s So Funny, Joke Soup and the forthcoming No Kidding.
+Her writing has also been included in a number of anthologies such as Premiere’s Guide to the Movies, Women’s Lip, The Comedy Bible, She’s So Funny, Joke Soup and No Kidding.
 Early in her career, even before the performance art days, her one-of-a kind books were exhibited at The Metropolitan Museum Library.
 Beth created and hosts Say the Word, the first and longest-running of the new wave of storytelling shows (The Moth, Sit & Spin, Word Nerd, etc.), for herself and her comedy writing friends to dig a little deeper than they could in stand up.

 One day a few years ago Bruce Eric Kaplan (producer on HBO’s “Six Feet Under” and “Girls”) said to Beth “You’re happy”.
 No I’m not she thought.
 This was the inciting incident that launched her current one-person show “100% Happy 88% of the Time”.
 The most recent of a series of touring shows, it has been presented by Katharine Hepburn Cultural Arts Center, 92nd Street Y Tribeca, LA Public Library’s ‘Aloud’ series, the Comedy Central Stage, Highways Performance Art Center, Writers Boot Camp, Kripalu Center for Yoga & Health, the Lily Tomlin/Jane Wagner Arts Center at the LA Gay & Lesbian Center, Myrna Loy Center for the Performing Arts.
 The show, which is about the relationship of change to happiness, began her collaboration with composer and musical director Mitch Kaplan, with whom she created the new iteration of UnCabaret on Sundays at First and Hope.
 It was a show about change that changed her life.